 \section{Abstract}

-We consider first order gravity in four dimensions.
-In particular, we consider formulations where the fundamental variables are a tetrad $e$ and a SO(3,1) connection $\omega$.
-We study the most general action principle compatible with diffeomorphism invariance.
-This implies, in particular, considering besides the standard Einstein-Hilbert-Palatini term, other terms that either do not change the equations of motion, or are topological in nature.
-Having a well defined action principle also implies adding additional boundary terms, whose detailed form may depend on the particular boundary conditions at hand.
+We consider gravity in four dimensions in the vielbein formulation, where the fundamental variables are a tetrad $e$ and a SO(3,1) connection $\omega$.
+We start with the most general action principle compatible with diffeomorphism invariance which includes, besides the standard Palatini term, other terms that either do not change the equations of motion, or are topological in nature.
+For our analysis we employ the covariant Hamiltonian formalism where the phase space $\Gamma$ is given by solutions to the equations of motion.
 We consider spacetimes that include a boundary at infinity, satisfying asymptotically flat boundary conditions and/or an internal boundary satisfying isolated horizons boundary conditions.
-For our analysis we employ the covariant Hamiltonian formalism where the phase space $\Gamma$ is given by solutions to the equation of motion.
-For each of the possible terms contributing to the action we study the well posedness of the action, its finiteness, the contribution to the symplectic structure, and the Hamiltonian and Noether charges.
-We show that for the chosen boundary conditions, standard boundary terms warrant a well posed theory.
-Furthermore, we show that the boundary and topological terms do not contribute to the symplectic structure, nor the Hamiltonian conserved charges.
-The Noether conserved charges, on the other hand, do depend on such additional terms.
-The aim of the paper is to present a comprehensive and self-contained treatment of the subject, so the style is somewhat pedagogical.
-Furthermore, we point out and clarify some issues that have not been clearly understood in the literature.
+For this extended action we study the effect of the topological terms on the Hamiltonian formulation.
+We prove two results.
+The first one is rather generic, applicable to any field theory with boundaries: The addition of topological terms (and any other boundary term) does not modify the symplectic structure of the theory.
+The second result pertains to the conserved Hamiltonian and Noether charges, whose properties we analyze in detail, including their relationship.
+While the Hamiltonian charges are unaffected by the addition of topological and boundary terms, we show in detail that the Noether charges {\em do} change.
+Thus, a non-trivial relation between these two sets of charges arises when the boundary and topological terms needed for a consistent formulation are included.